7 Uses of Venture Debt for High-Growth Companies

 Bridge to Profitability

-Companies on the cusp of breakeven may look for an extra boost of capital to get them over the line.
+Companies on the cusp of break even may look for an extra boost of capital to get them over the line.
 Management and current investors may find less dilutive financing options more attractive at this stage of the company’s life.

-Venture debt is a great option for companies that are nearly breakeven because it is minimally dilutive and can completely eliminate the need for a final round of equity financing.
+Venture debt is a great option for companies that are nearly break even because it is minimally dilutive and can completely eliminate the need for a final round of equity financing.
 There are also more repayment options available, such as a longer amortization term.
 Longer amortization makes more sense for a company close to profitability as the company has more time to repay the loan when they are cash flow positive.

 Unlock growth with Flow Capital